grafana/grafana/docs/sources/features/datasources/influxdb.md

 **Regex matching**

-You can type in regex patterns for metric names or tag filter values, be sure to wrap the regex pattern in forward slashes (`/`).
+You can type in regex patterns for metric names or tag filter values.
+Be sure to wrap the regex pattern in forward slashes (`/`).
 Grafana will automatically adjust the filter tag condition to use the InfluxDB regex match condition operator (`=~`).

 ### Field and Aggregation functions